muiku/muiku.github.com/_posts/2012-03-10-how-to-use-html5-boilerplate-with-zend-framework.md

 - `public/intermediate/` &ndash; you can ignore this or remove it if you like
 - `application/layouts/scripts/publish/` &ndash; the builded layout templates locate here

-If you now check your development site in the browser, you should not see anything new.
-All the CSS and JS are still as written and not in minified form.
-So to make it work open the `application.ini` and tell ZF to look layouts from `application/layouts/scripts/publish/` folder when in production:
+If you now check your development site in the browser, you shouldn't see anything new.
+All the CSS and JS are still as before and not in minified form.
+To enable the minified assets change the docroot of your web server to point to the `public/publish/` and tell ZF to look layouts from `application/layouts/scripts/publish/` folder when in production.
+The latter is done by editing `application.ini`:

     [production]
     phpSettings.display_startup_errors = 0